You are at (Page 1/4)

 Elsewhere in the country, there are large numbers of small, family-owned restaurants which offer simple but tasty dishes at moderate prices.
 The atmosphere in most restaurants is fairly relaxed and if visitors have difficulty in understanding the names of the dishes, they can always go to the kitchen and choose from the dishes displayed.

-A typical Turkish breakfast consists of Çay(tea), fresh bread, cheese 'Beyaz peynir' (white cheese similar to Greek 'Feta'), black olives, butter, jam or honey and a boiled egg.
+A typical Turkish breakfast consists of Cay(tea), fresh bread, cheese 'Beyaz peynir' (white cheese similar to Greek 'Feta'), black olives, butter, jam or honey and a boiled egg.
 Alternatively you can try su böregi (soft pastry filled with white cheese sprinkled with parsley and some herbs), AYRAN, (plain yoghurt mixed with water and tiny bit of salt), or a bowl of traditional TARHANA soup (dried wheat sour dough made chiefly of curds and spices).

 (Read more on Turkish Cuisine)

-Almost everything you wanted to know about Turkey (Türkiye)
+Almost everything you wanted to know about Turkey (Turkiye)

-- - - - Your Turkish travel dream starts here ! ( PAGE 1 of 4 )
+- - - - Your Turkish travel dream starts here ! ( PAGE 2 of 4 )

-- -Advertise your business in this website | We welcome your comments | Disclaimer | Launched: Aug.25, 03 / Updated: Feb.
-21, 2008
+- -Advertise your business in this website | Tell us what you think | Disclaimer | Launched: Aug.25,03 / Updated: June 04,2016

 A trip to Turkey is an enchanting experience and an unforgettable adventure...